AdobeDocs/experience-manager-cloud-service.en/help/operations/backup.md

 ---
 title: Content Restore in AEM as a Cloud Service
-description: Learn how to restore your AEM as a Cloud Service content from backup using Cloud Manager or through the public API.
+description: Learn how to restore your AEM as a Cloud Service content from backup using Cloud Manager.
 exl-id: 469fb1a1-7426-4379-9fe3-f5b0ebf64d74
 ---